Second Conditional

 The second conditional is used to talk about:

-- Situations that are unlikely or not true now
+- Situations in the future that are unlikely or imagined

 Key idea: